Sheffield United - Crystal Palace: How to watch, start time, stream, odds

 Sheffield United

-QUESTIONABLE: Ethan Ampadu (groin).
-OUT: Oliver McBurnie (ankle), Jack O’Connell (knee), Billy Sharp (thigh).
+OUT: Ethan Ampadu (groin), Oliver McBurnie (ankle), Jack O’Connell (knee), Billy Sharp (thigh).

 Crystal Palace

-QUESTIONABLE: Wilfried Zaha (groin), James Tomkins (fitness).
-OUT: Mamadou Salho (other), Nathan Ferguson (other), Connor Wickham (other), James McArthur (calf).
+OUT: James Tomkins (fitness), Mamadou Sakho (other), Nathan Ferguson (other), Connor Wickham (other), James McArthur (calf).

 Odds and ends (full odds provided by our partner, PointsBet)